Updated Jun 18, 2026 § For Kids

 TickTalk 5: Best Overall Kids GPS Smartwatch

-The TickTalk 5 is the most feature-complete kids GPS smartwatch you can buy right now.
+Wirecutter's kids smartwatch guide recommends the TickTalk 5 as the top pick for most families.
+It's the most feature-complete kids GPS smartwatch you can buy right now.
 It has a 1.4-inch AMOLED touchscreen, dual cameras for video calling, and an eSIM that activates on the T-Mobile network in under five minutes.
-No fumbling with a tiny physical SIM card.
-In my testing over three weeks, GPS accuracy was within 5-10 meters outdoors and 15-25 meters inside buildings.

 The SOS button sends your child's live GPS coordinates to up to three emergency contacts at once.
 School mode silences everything during class hours while keeping location tracking active in the background.
 Battery life landed at about 2 days with moderate use in our testing, which means charging every other night.
-TickTalk claims 2-3 days, and that held up as long as the kids were not making video calls constantly.
+TickTalk claims 2-3 days, and that held up as long as the kids weren't making video calls constantly.

-The $9.99/mo plan includes unlimited calling and texting within the TickTalk network.
-Over two years, total cost is about $400 ($159.99 device plus $240 in service fees).
 For a detailed look at the previous model, see our TickTalk 4 review.
-If you are deciding between TickTalk and Gabb specifically, our TickTalk vs Gabb comparison breaks down every difference.
+If you're deciding between TickTalk and Gabb specifically, our TickTalk vs Gabb comparison breaks down every difference.

 TickTalk 5